UK vows more Rwanda deportation flights after legal setback

 “I think the public will be surprised at European judges overruling British judges,” she told Sky News.

+Some lawmakers from the governing Conservative Party say Britain should withdraw from the Strasbourg-based European human rights court, which the U.K. helped to set up.

-In fact, the European court didn't overrule British decisions, which declined to ground the flight as a whole.
-The ECJ dealt with the cases of individuals due to be aboard.
+The European court's judgment on Tuesday didn't overrule British decisions, which declined to ground the flight as a whole.
+The ECHR dealt with the cases of an individual due to be aboard.

 A full trial of the legality of the U.K. government plan is due to be heard in the British courts by the end of July.